ICD codes: F52.4 What is the ICD Code?

 What is premature ejaculation?

-When it comes to sex, inaccurate and exaggerated preconceptions are widespread, including with regard to how long it takes men to orgasm.
+Inaccurate and exaggerated preconceptions about sex are widespread.
+A common misconception relates to how long it takes men to reach orgasm.
 This can fluctuate from one time to the next and depends on multiple factors.

 It takes an average of 5 to 7 minutes for a man to orgasm and ejaculate.
 However, this period can differ greatly, ranging from less than a minute to more than half an hour.